dheerajraghunathan/topHatFilter/README.md

 *   _Kokkos_ package
 *   _CUDA-Aware MPI_ package

-# Buiding and running the code
+# Building and running the code

 ### Linux
 We can follow the standard cmake procedure for building the code and mpirun for code execution.